MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 Here are three common formats:

-* The `json` format shows information in as a JSON string.
-This format gives you the most comprehensive information.
-This format is the default.
-You can change the default format by using the [az config](/cli/azure/config) command.
+* The `json` format shows information as a JSON string.
+  * JSON gives you the most comprehensive information.
+  * This format is the default but you can use the `--output` argument to specify a different option.
+  * Change the global default format to one of your personal preference by using the [az config](/cli/azure/config) such as `az config set core.output=table`.
+  * Note that JSON format preserves the double quotes, generally making in unsuitable for scripting purposes.
 * The `table` format presents output as a human readable table.
 You can specify which values appear in the table and use queries to customize the output.
 * The `tsv` format returns tab-separated and newline-separated values without extra formatting, keys, or other symbols.